GoogleSolutionChallenge/CrisisConnect-App-Repository/README.md

 In short, a Crisis Connect is a help and support application that can make a significant difference in the lives of those impacted by natural disasters, providing them with essential information, resources, and support during challenging times.

 ## How to run Crisis Connect

-First, you will need to have Flutter and your choice of Android Studio or Visual Studio installed in order to run the application.
-Then, you will need to download the Flutter and Dart Plugins.
-Then, you can run "flutter doctor" to make sure Flutter is installed correctly.
-Afterwards, you will be able to clone the git repository and naviate to the Flutter application "crisis-connect" which will allow you to run the application.
+Install Flutter and your preferred IDE:
+- Make sure you have Flutter and either Android Studio or Visual Studio Code installed on your computer.
+Download Flutter and Dart Plugins:

+Once your IDE is installed, you'll need to download the Flutter and Dart plugins.
+Check your IDE's documentation on how to do this.
+Verify Flutter installation:
+- Open a terminal or command prompt and run "flutter doctor" to verify that Flutter is installed correctly on your system.
+Clone the Git repository:

+Use Git to clone the repository to your local machine.
+Navigate to the application directory:
+- Open your IDE and navigate to the "crisis-connect" directory within the cloned repository.
+Run the application:

+Run the application from your IDE or by running the command "flutter run" in the terminal or command prompt.
+By following these steps, you should be able to run the "crisis-connect" Flutter application on your computer.

 ## Images